arduino/docs-content/content/software/app-lab/tutorials/03.cli/apps-lab-cli.md

 This will change the name of the board, which will take effect after resetting the board.

-## System configuration and updates
+## System Configuration and Updates

-The `system` command allows you to manage system configuration and updates your board.
+The `system` command allows you to manage system configurations and updates on your board.

 To check for updates, run: